scotty-c/puppet-golang/README.md

 ## Module Description

-This module installs GO from source, making it compatbale with any OS that listed on Google's site https://golang.org/doc/install
+This module installs GO from OS repo (ie. yum or apt) or staright from Google's repo, making it compatbale with any OS that listed on Google's site https://golang.org/doc/install

 ## Usage
 For basic usage: